adonisjs/v6-docs/content/docs/digging_deeper/social_auth.md

   const gh = ally.use('github')

   /**
-   * User has denied access by cancelling
+   * User has denied access by canceling
    * the login flow
    */
   if (gh.accessDenied()) {